yorkulibraries/yudl-map/metadata-input-guidelines/language.md

 The language(s) of the resource.

+# How the language field works in the metadata form

+* Autocomplete field
+* Repeatable
+* Required

 # Where can the language information be found?

 Language can be determined by examining the item: